Progress

 Recent Progress: Increase

-As of 2021, the best management practices (BMPs) in place to reduce pollution are estimated to achieve 49% of the nitrogen reductions, 64% of the phosphorus reductions and 100% of the sediment reductions needed to attain applicable water quality standards when compared to the 2009 loads.
-According to the Chesapeake Assessment Scenario Tool (CAST), BMPs (pollution controls) put in place in the Chesapeake Bay watershed between 2009 and 2021 are estimated to lower nitrogen loads 14%, phosphorus loads 14% and sediment loads 4% since 2009.
+As of 2023, the best management practices (BMPs) in place Watershed-wide to reduce pollutant loads are estimated to achieve 57% of the nitrogen reductions, 67% of the phosphorus reductions and 100% of the sediment reductions needed to attain applicable water quality standards when compared to the 2009 loads.
+According to the Chesapeake Assessment Scenario Tool (CAST) version 19, BMPs (pollution controls) put in place in the Chesapeake Bay watershed between 2009 and 2023 are estimated to have reduced nitrogen loads by 16.9%, phosphorus loads by 17.3% and sediment loads by 5.8%, compared to 2009.
+As modeled based on the implementation of BMPs, the sediment load reductions have met the established target and nitrogen and phosphorus loads have decreased from 2022 to 2023, constituting an increase in overall progress.

 Outlook: Off Course